opennuni/dit/README.md

 ***3. Recognition and Accreditation:***

 - Upon completion, students receive an Openn Diploma in IT, which is recognized by participating institutions and can enhance employment prospects.
 Upon completion you can mail us at [accredit.opennuni@onmail.com](mailto:accredit.opennuni@onmail.com)
 - ***Note*** that before sending us the email access the round phase of Openn DIT for the completion of the DIT via visiting at [opennunidit.pages.dev](https://opennunidit.pages.dev)

+© Openn University

 ***4. Support and Community:***